 We don't hear this question as often since Cubic Mini started offering insulated roof exit kits, but it's still worth pointing out.

-We don't recommend penetrating your roof with Cubic Mini's double-wall pipe for reasons we'll get into shortly.
+We don't recommend penetrating your roof with Cubic Mini's non-insulated 3" double-wall pipe for reasons we'll get into shortly.
 However, if you decide to do that, please be aware that our 3" roof vent, trim plate, and pipe boot are meant to fit our 3" insulated pipe, which is 5" outer diameter.
 They will not fit Cubic Mini's double-wall pipe.

 Why not penetrate the roof with Cubic Mini's pipe?

 The only acceptable metal chimney types for wood stoves to penetrate a structure are double-wall insulated chimney, or air-cooled triple wall chimney (see NFPA-211 Chapter 5, "Selection of Chimney and Vent Types").
 Single-wall pipe and non-insulated double-wall pipe can be used for connector pipe between the stove and the chimney system, but for safety reasons, should not be used to make a roof or wall penetration.